 What is a Fixed-Rate Mortgage?

 A fixed-rate mortgage is one with a fixed interest rate for the life of your loan.
 This fixed rate also means that your monthly principal and interest payments won’t fluctuate from month to month.
-Fixed-rate loans generally last 15, 20, or 30 years.
+Fixed-rate mortgages generally last 15, 20, or 30 years.

 Why Choose a Fixed-Rate Mortgage?

-The biggest advantage to fixed-rate mortgages is their predictability.
+The most significant advantage to fixed-rate mortgages is their predictability.
 While they can be more expensive than ARMs, particularly on the establishment, homeowners love knowing what they’ll be expected to pay each month.
 They’re an especially attractive option for people who intend to live in their homes for at least seven years, which is the time when fixed-rate mortgages can start becoming less expensive than ARMs.

 Fixed-rate mortgagors also find budgeting easier because they always know how much they’ll need for home repayments.
 And if inflation soars, people on fixed-rate mortgages can feel confident that they won’t lose their homes.